-We also have systems to ensure that the labour engaged by our contractors is covered by the Contract Labour (Regulation and Abolition) Act along with mechanisms to report any violations.
+We also have systems to ensure that the labour engaged by our contractors are covered by the Contract Labour (Regulation and Abolition) Act along with mechanisms to report any violations.
 The responsibility for implementing the Group's human rights approach rests with the CSR or SD Coordinator along with line and functional management.
 About 30% of our permanent employees are members of a recognised independent employee trade union or association.
 ACL encourages collective bargaining for harmonious industrial relations.
 Discussions are held periodically, and issues resolved with employees' representatives.
 They are also inducted into various committees constituted for their welfare.
 No instances of violation of employee rights of association or collective bargaining were reported, nor were there any reports of suppliers indulging in child labour or forced or compulsory labour.

-We have also launched an e-learning course on human rights which is repeated every year to increase the coverage of the employees and provide refresher training.
-They are also trained and sensitised on human rights through initiatives on sustainable procurement, CSR and labour practices.
+Every year, we conduct an e-learning course on human rights to train and sensitise employees on human rights through initiatives on sustainable procurement, CSR and labour practices.
 Although the Company does not monitor training hours of security personnel, they are sensitised about human rights through initiatives on labour practices.
 The total number of incidents, complaints or grievances of human rights violations along with the backlog of earlier incidents is zero.
 No complaints were received, nor are any pending of child labour, forced/involuntary labour, sexual harassment and discriminatory employment.
 ACL promotes equality and diversity and there were no incidents of discrimination in the reporting period.

+COMPLIANCE MANAGEMENT

-COMPLIANCE MANAGEMENT GRI 205, 206, 416-2, 417(2, 3), 419, SDG-10, 16
+GRI 205, 206, 416-2, 417(2, 3), 419, SDG-10, 16